mapeditor/tiled/docs/reference/scripting.rst

 .. csv-table::
     :widths: 1, 2

-    **tileId** : int, The local tile ID of the tile, or -1 if the cell is empty.
+    **tileId** : int, "The local tile ID of the tile, or -1 if the cell is empty."
     **empty** : bool, Whether the cell is empty.
     **flippedHorizontally** : bool, Whether the tile is flipped horizontally.
     **flippedVertically** : bool, Whether the tile is flipped vertically.
     **flippedAntiDiagonally** : bool, Whether the tile is flipped anti-diagonally.
-    **rotatedHexagonal120** : bool, "Whether the tile is rotated by 120 degrees (for hexagonal maps, the anti-diagonal flip is interpreted as a 60-degree rotation)".
+    **rotatedHexagonal120** : bool, "Whether the tile is rotated by 120 degrees (for hexagonal maps, the anti-diagonal flip is interpreted as a 60-degree rotation)."

 .. _script-frames: